Using ARA in DAWs

 - Check the "Open using Rosetta" box

-Unlike other DAWs, Logic is a bit quirky with ARA plugins and you won't see any results in the ARA plugin window until you press Play.
+You insert Prism into an audio track just like you do for normal plugins.
+However, unlike other DAWs, Logic is a bit quirky with ARA plugins and you won't see any results in the ARA plugin window until you press Play.
 Once Play is pressed, Logic passes info to the ARA plugin so it can analyze the audio.

 Sonar